Governmental, Municipal & Regulatory Services

 Ms. Amara practices in the areas of litigation, municipal and land use law.
 She has represented municipalities in all phases of municipal law and litigation.
 She regularly advises clients on a wide range of environmental, zoning, planning, conservation, wetlands, personnel issues, contracts, licensing, telecommunications, procurement, eminent domain, licensing, town meeting and governance issues.
 She has counseled government officials and boards regarding their obligations under state ethics laws, public records laws and the Open Meeting Law.
 Ms. Amara has litigated numerous Read More

 Formerly an Assistant District Attorney with the Suffolk County District Attorney’s Office, Mr. DeLuca handles a full spectrum of tort, contract, land use and workers’ compensation litigation matters.
 He is experienced in all phases of state and federal trial and appellate court advocacy, having handled administrative law judge, bench and jury trials including personal injury, product liability, domestic litigation, zoning and tax disputes, insurance litigation, workers’ compensation claims and civil rights violations.
-Mr. DeLuca advises building inspectors and planning directors on zoning, tax Read More
+Mr. DeLuca advises building inspectors and planning directors Read More

 Mr. Flynn has served as Town Counsel for thirty years to the Town of Natick, and has served as Town Counsel to the Town of Milton for twenty-two years.
 He represents these towns in all phases of municipal law including litigation, environmental matters, zoning, personnel issues, contracts, licensing, eminent domain, and the entire spectrum of town meeting issues.
-Mr. Flynn also has provided general counsel and special counsel services for over twenty years to many towns and school committees for general and Read More
+Mr. Flynn also has provided general counsel and special counsel services for over twenty years to many towns and school committees for Read More

 Kevin S. Freytag is a member of the firm’s Litigation practice.
 He assists clients with the resolution of various business disputes in the areas of construction, labor and employment, and real estate and land use matters.
 He has represented construction companies in contract disputes, bid disputes, bond claims, abandonment claims, Chapter 93A consumer protection claims, mechanic’s liens claims, construction defect claims, indemnity claims, and insurance coverage issues under commercial general liability policies.
 Mr. Freytag also advises commercial landlords and tenants Read More

 Mr. Maccaro’s practice is focused on the areas of labor and employment in the public and private sector, litigation, and employee benefits.
 Following law school, Mr. Maccaro served as a Law Clerk to the Justices of the Superior Court for two years.
 Prior to joining Murphy, Hesse, Toomey & Lehane LLP, Mr. Maccaro served as Associate General Counsel for a large public sector labor union.
-He has litigated numerous matters, negotiated hundreds of contracts and has argued before various state courts, appellate courts, and Read More
+He has litigated numerous matters, negotiated hundreds of contracts and has argued before various state Read More

 Karis L. North has been practicing municipal and public sector law since 2006, and has over twenty years of experience counseling and resolving complex disputes for public clients.
 She is currently Town Counsel for the Town of Natick, Special Counsel to the Towns of Cohasset and Burlington, and provides legal services to other cities and towns in Massachusetts.
 Ms. North is also an experienced litigator on behalf of municipalities and municipal agencies, private parties, and non-profit organizations.
 She has experience Read More